DanielFH1/Hashnode/cmbkk2mg6001h09ky0bpjftfg.md

 *This guide is based on* [*Andrew Ng's Machine Learning course*](https://www.coursera.org/specializations/machine-learning-introduction) *materials and practical industry experience.
 For hands-on practice, try implementing gradient descent from scratch before using library implementations.*

-Note : I thought ‘$’ was the common way and correct syntax for latex in markdown , and I don′t know why but doesn’t work and only ‘\\\[‘ and ‘\\(‘ works.
+Note : I thought ‘$’ was the common way and correct syntax for latex in markdown , but at least in Hashnode the correct syntax was double backslash and parenthesis.